braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 #### Email capture input placeholder

-This setting only applies to the Email Capture Form message type.
+This setting only applies to the email capture form message type.
 Enter custom copy that will appear as the placeholder text for the email input field.
 This defaults to "Enter your email address".

 ### Generations